Simele massacre

 The Simele massacre (ܦܪܲܡܬܵܐ ܕܣܸܡܹܠܹܐ, مذبحة سميل), also known as the Assyrian affair, was a massacre committed by the Kingdom of Iraq under the leadership of Kurdish army general Bakr Sidqi.
-The massacre was committed against the Assyrian population of Iraq in and around the village of Simele in August 1933.
+The massacre was committed in August 1933 against the Assyrian population of Iraq in and around the village of Simele.

-Although primarily known for the attacks in the village of Simele, 54 villages in total are said to have been targeted during the four day period of the massacre, primarily in the Zakho and Simele Districts which are now in the modern Duhok Governorate.
-The legacy of the massacre is known partly for imprinting the memory of persecution on modern Assyrian identity, while also being regarded as the turning point for the Assyrian naming dispute due to the responses of the Chaldean Catholic and Syriac Orthodox churches.
+Although primarily known for the attacks in the village of Simele, 54 villages in total are said to have been targeted during the four day period of the massacre, primarily in the Zakho and Simele Districts (now in the modern Duhok Governorate).

+The massacre is known partly for having imprinted the memory of persecution on the modern Assyrian identity, while also being regarded as the turning point for the Assyrian naming dispute.
 Raphael Lemkin's coining of the term genocide was influenced by the events of the massacre.

 Background

 Assyrians of the mountains

-The majority of the Assyrians affected by the massacres were adherents of the Church of the East (often dubbed Nestorian), who originally inhabited the mountainous Hakkari and Barwari regions covering parts of the modern provinces of Hakkâri, Şırnak and Van in Turkey and the Dohuk Governorate in Iraq, with a population ranging between 75,000 and 150,000.
+The majority of the Assyrians affected by the massacres were adherents of the Church of the East (often incorrectly dubbed Nestorian; later known as the Assyrian Church of the East), who originally inhabited the mountainous Hakkari and Barwari regions covering parts of the modern provinces of Hakkâri, Şırnak and Van in Turkey and the Dohuk Governorate in Iraq, with a population ranging between 75,000 and 150,000.
 Most of these Assyrians were massacred during the 1915 Assyrian genocide, at the hands of the Ottoman Turks, while the rest endured two winter marches to Urmia in 1915 and to Hamadan in 1918.

-Many of them were relocated by the British to refugee camps in Baquba and later to Habbaniyah, and in 1921 some were enlisted in the Assyrian Levies, a military force under British command, which participated in the Kirkuk Massacre of 1924 of Kurds, Arabs, and Turkmen during the ongoing revolts in the British Mandate of Mesopotamia.
+Many Assyrians were relocated by the British to refugee camps in Baquba and later to Habbaniyah, and in 1921 some were enlisted in the Assyrian Levies, a military force under British command.
+In 1924, in response to attacks on Assyrian civilians, soldiers of the Assyrian Levies rampaged through Kirkuk, killing approximately 300 Muslims.
 Most Hakkari Assyrians were resettled after 1925 in a cluster of villages in northern Iraq.
 Some of the villages where the Assyrians settled were leased directly by the government, while others belonged to Kurdish landlords who had the right to evict them at any time.